 While there are three different sites where he may have been buried, the most likely place is in the graveyard at Little Zion Missionary Baptist Church just north of Greenwood.

-Grab a drink and toast the young man who left a lasting impact on the blues world.
+This is an opportunity to grab a drink and toast a famous blues legends who left a lasting impact on the blues world.

-“The Help” Tour takes you on a self-guided driving tour of all the places the movie “The Help” was filmed in Greenwood.
+“The Help” Tour takes you on a self-guided driving tour of the film site for the movie “The Help” was filmed in Greenwood.

 They often host community events including live music and art exhibits, as well as invite authors of all kinds to speak and sign books.
 You can find quite a collection of signed books.